Who to contact in a mental health crisis

 • Your doctor may be able to help you or may refer you to other services, including Avon and Wiltshire Mental Health Partnership NHS trust (AWP) specialist services for people experiencing serious mental ill health.

-• Mindline – a confidential helpline that anybody in Bristol, North Somerset and South Glos can call if they need emotional support.
+• Mindline – Visit their website or call them on 0117 203 4419.
+Lines are open 7pm to 11pm, Wednesday to Sunday.
+This is a confidential helpline that anybody in Bristol, North Somerset and South Gloucestershire can call if they need emotional support.
 The line is staffed by highly trained volunteers who will listen, support callers, and help them to work through their feelings.
-Visit their website or call them on 0117 203 4419.
-Lines are open 7pm to 11pm, Wednesday to Sunday.

 Sources of further information